 Seeds for Living Earth were planted in the mid-1980s when Betsy Toll worked with Ram Dass on a conference in Los Angeles for Seva Foundation.
-Her early background in art, theater, and performance provided strong vehicles for expressing her love of the natural world and her passion for social justice.
-In 1998, she founded Living Earth in Portland, offering opportunities to explore what we love, what it means to be fully human, and how our awareness shapes our participation in the world.
-A writer and editor, Betsy has volunteered in hospice and hospital chaplaincy with individuals facing crisis, loss, and trauma.
-She leads dharma circles, workshops, and retreats for Living Earth.
+Her early background in art, theater, and performance provided strong vehicles for activism on behalf of the natural world and her commitment to social justice.

 Also a student of Joanna Macy, in 1998, Betsy founded Living Earth in Portland, offering opportunities to explore what we love, what it means to be fully human, and how our awareness shapes our participation in our communities, our society, and our interactions with the living planet.Other influences include Roshi Joan Halifax and Frank Ostaseski.
 A writer and editor, Betsy also serves in hospital and home chaplaincy with individuals facing crisis, grief, trauma, and death.
 She leads dharma circles, and workshops, and offers residential retreats twice a year for Living Earth.

 A Pennsylvania native, Jan Levi has enjoyed a long career as an occupational therapist working with children with disabilities.
 She has been a devotee of Ram Dass for many years and treasures his teachings and wisdom.

 Jan first learned about Living Earth in 2010 when she attended a retreat with Betsy Toll at Breitenbush Hot Springs, celebrating the 40th anniversary of Ram Dass’s book “Be Here Now.”